Muhammad-AbdulRehman-Aamer/wordpress-docker/README.md

 - **Permission Issues**: If you encounter permission errors, ensure that Docker has the necessary permissions to create and access the `wp_data` and `db_data` directories.
 - **MySQL Connection Error**: Double-check the database settings in the WordPress setup wizard and ensure they match the `docker-compose.yml` file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

-This README provides a detailed and professional guide to setting up and running your Dockerized WordPress app.
-Let me know if you'd like any adjustments!